-Indiana offers conditional discharge in limited cases, that is, a first time misdemeanor offender might be given to the opportunity to see out an alternative sentence, like probation or community service.
+Indiana offers conditional discharge in limited cases, that is, a first-time misdemeanor offender might be given the opportunity to see out an alternative sentence, like probation or community service.
 Also, if you have a small amount, you will be charged with a misdemeanor, rather than a felony.

 Hemp in Indiana